murraycoding/Python_Examples/README.md

 ### What is a class?

+### Interfaces
+An interface acts as a blue print for classes.
+This topic is so big that it will require a whole week of research and examples.

 ### Classes sharing other classes (example done)
 While this example may seem crazy, I was searching for this answer and wanted to write it up in the notes before I forgot it.
 So here it is with a decent example of what this is talking about.